UnkwUsr/ticktask/README.md

 You can use date rules `*today` and `*tomorrow` which will be applied to task and removed from title text.

+Note: if for some reasons ticktask can't send request to ticktick, your task text would be saved in `~/.cache/ticktask/error_tasks/` folder, so you would never lose your ticktick tasks.
+P.S. in such situation ticktask exit with code 2, so you can use it in your scripts (for example send notify with `notift-send`)

 ## Configuration
 *(nothing more than what is indicated in setup section yet).*